 Why are Dogs Scared of Fireworks?

 A 2013 study from the University of Bristol revealed fireworks are the most common fear trigger in dogs.
 Both natural and environmental factors determine a pet’s response to fireworks.
-The study discovered a traumatic noise experience in the past or lack of exposure to loud sounds as a puppy both contribute to potential sound anxiety.
+The study discovered a traumatic noise experience in the past or lack of exposure to loud sounds as a puppy both contribute to potential sound stress.
 An owner’s improper response, like over-comforting or punishing, can also play a role.

 Vocalizing, trembling, hiding and seeking people are the most common fear responses.
 Interestingly, almost half of the owners reported these reactions, but only one-quarter of responders said their pets were afraid of loud noises.
 This discrepancy showed that many owners were unaware of what behaviors qualify as a fear response.
 Furthermore, other uncommon stress signs like decreased activity or salivation often go unrecognized.